tomjoht/learnapidoc/_includes/content/activities/explore_swagger_petstore.md

 ## <i class="fa fa-user-circle"></i> Activity: Explore Swagger UI through the Petstore Demo
 {% if page.permalink == "/workshop.html" %}{:.no_toc}{% endif %}

 Let's get some hands-on experience with Swagger UI using the Petstore demo.
+The Petstore demo provides a good example of how the OpenAPI specification can be rendered visually.

 1. Go to the [Swagger Pet Store Demo](https://petstore.swagger.io/).

     As with most Swagger-based outputs, Swagger UI provides a "Try it out" button.
-To make it work, first you would normally authorize Swagger by clicking **Authorize** and completing the right information required in the Authorization modal.
-If you want, in the Authorization modal, type any number in the `api_key` field and click **Authorize**.
+To make it work, you must first authorize Swagger by clicking **Authorize** and entering your API key in the Authorization modal.
 However, the Petstore authorization modal is just for demo purposes.
-There isn't any real code authorizing those requests, so you can close the Authorization modal.
+There isn't any real code authorizing those requests, so you can close the Authorization modal or skip it altogether.

     {% include course_image.html url="http://petstore.swagger.io/" size="medium" filename="swaggerui_authorize" ext_print="png" ext_web="png" alt="Authorization modal in Swagger UI" caption="Authorization modal in Swagger UI" %}

 2. Expand the **Pet** endpoint.
 3. Click **Try it out**.

+    {% include course_image.html url="http://petstore.swagger.io/" size="large" filename="swaggerui_petendpoint" ext_print="png" ext_web="png" alt="Try it out button in Swagger UI" caption="Try it out button in Swagger UI" %}

     After you click Try it out, the example value in the Request Body field becomes editable.

-    {% include course_image.html url="http://petstore.swagger.io/" size="large" filename="swaggerui_petendpoint" ext_print="png" ext_web="png" alt="Try it out button in Swagger UI" caption="Try it out button in Swagger UI" %}

-4. In the Example Value, change the first `id` value to a unique (and unlikely repeated) whole number.
-Change the second `name` value to something you'd recognize (your pet's name &mdash; e.g., `Bentley`).
+4. In the example value, change the first `id` value to a unique (and unlikely repeated) whole number.
+Change the name `doggie` to a pet name you can remember (e.g., `Bentley`).
 5. Click **Execute**.

     {% include course_image.html url="http://petstore.swagger.io/" size="large" filename="swaggerui_execute" ext_print="png" ext_web="png" alt="Executing a sample Petstore request" caption="Executing a sample Petstore request" %}